mehrvarz/tremote_plugin_rpi_gpio/README.md

 P8, gpio, rpi_gpio|10
 ```

-It is important to understand that plugins know nothing about remote controls, about Bluetooth or how a button event is delivered to them.
-They only care about the execution of a particular action.
+Note that the plugin knows nothing about remote controls, about Bluetooth or how a button event is delivered to it.
+It only cares about the implementation of a particular functionality.
 The mapping file bindes the two sides together.

 # Example console log